 Ivy Mode vs Noe Display

 Ivy Mode and Noe Display are both serif typefaces sharing a high contrast foundation.
-Where Ivy Mode leans fashion, Noe Display brings editorial.
-Compare which suits your Editorial project.
+Where Ivy Mode leans fashion, Noe Display brings editorial, modern.
+Compare which suits your Luxury project.

 Design DNA